mygamedevtools/script-template/README.md

 it removes the `Start()` and `Update()` methods from the default template.

 ## Add to your project

-### As an asset

-Download the repository and copy the `CustomScriptTemplate` folder to your project.
-It will add a menu item in `Assets/Custom Script Template`.

-### As a package

 :information_source: *For importing as a package, it is required that you have [Git](https://git-scm.com/) installed and added to the PATH*